Peteribrahim1/countries/README.md

 5. ### card_swiper & page_transition
    I made use of card_swiper & page_transition to transit between different images in my details screen to switch between flags and coat of arms of each countery.

+6. ### Internet connection checker & connectivity plus
+   I made use of these package to check for network connection related problems on the app.

 ## CHALLENGES FACED AND HOW I OVERCAME
    I had challenge with sorting data from the API but i used stackoverflow and google to get solutions that helped me solve the problem.
+I also discovered that the API    some mssing data like some continents have no data while others have.

 ## FEATURES I WOULD LOVE TO ADD IF I HAD MORE TIME
    Automatic language detector.